MiniBlister/platinum-weather-card/README.md

 # Getting Started

 You MUST have already configured a weather integration to provide data for the card to use.
 As with all cards they only visualise data from backend entities.
 There are numerous weather integrations available in both the core and HACS.
 You will need to find one that is best suited to your location (some countries have multiple options with varying degrees of accuracy).
-The card currently only supports the configuration of one weather integration.
-It is possible to use additional weather integrations but to do so will require the use of template sensors to extract what you need.
+In this "forked version", for forecasts data, the card currently only supports the configuration of one weather integration.
+It is possible to use additional weather integrations for forecasts but to do so will require the use of template sensors to extract what you need.

 When you first create a card it will show nothing until you go and select the entities you want to use in the GUI config, so a card that looks like this is not an error, but just needs configuring.